mwraith/homebridge-somfi-blinds/README.md

 - `id` is the unique ID of the virtual Somfy RTS remote to choose between 0 and 16777216 (required)
 - `adminMode` when sets to true shows four stateless buttons (Up, Down, My, Prog) and when false shows only a single On/Off button
 - `invertToggle` is used for blinds that extend upwards where the Up command actually closes the blind
+- `repetitions` is an optional parameter that states how many times the signal should be sent (Default = 4)

 ### Pairing